Ponyokatsu/CS598MEB-Project-bdeleon2/README.md

 `main_runner.ipynb` contains most of the experimentation and analysis run.

+Library versions used are listed in `requirements.txt` and Python vresion used is Python 3.10.12.

 Cassiopeia is cloned following directions here: https://github.com/YosefLab/Cassiopeia/tree/master

 Uses and modifies code from the Cassiopeia library.